pkg vs Bun vs Deno

 n=1 on a single package on a single Linux x64 host.
 The conclusion scales narrowly:

-cli.jsis already a single pre-bundled file — Bun's bundler has almost nothing to do.
-A project with a sprawling dep graph and lots of dynamicrequirewill look different. - The Deno 1.26 s cold start includes permission-system init and the Node compat boot; for a long-running process (server, daemon) it's amortized to zero.
-Cold start matters for CLIs, not for servers.
+cli.jsis already a single pre-bundled file, so Bun's bundler has little to do.
+Projects with a sprawling dep graph and dynamicrequirewill look different. - Deno's 740 ms cold start includes permission-system init and Node compat boot; amortized to zero for long-running servers.
+Cold start matters for CLIs, not servers.

---bytecodedoubled the binary on this workload because it's async-heavy ESM with lots of generator /evalsites that fall back to shipping source alongside bytecode.
-A synchronous CJS-heavy app would see a different (smaller) delta.
+--bytecodedoubled the binary on this workload because async-heavy ESM with generator /evalsites falls back to shipping source alongside bytecode.
+A synchronous CJS-heavy app would see a smaller delta.

-Treat the matrix as "here is what these tools actually do, and here is one realistic data point."
-Not as a benchmark.
+Treat the matrix as one realistic data point, not a benchmark.

 "You get Node security fixes the day they ship"

-True for pkg --sea — it downloads the released Node binary from the official Node.js project.
+True for pkg --sea — it downloads the released Node binary from the Node.js project.
 False for pkg Standard — you wait for pkg-fetch to rebase the patch stack.
-Also false for Bun and Deno — you wait for the Bun/Deno maintainers to pick up the V8 / JSC fix and cut a release.
-Bun and Deno generally move fast, but they are not on Node's release cadence.
+Also false for Bun and Deno — you wait for their maintainers to pick up the V8/JSC fix and cut a release.

 "Bun and Deno can't bundle sharp / better-sqlite3"

-Softer than the matrix implies.
-Both can — you just have more steps.
-Bun wants the .node file required directly; Deno wants --self-extracting so the addon lands on disk before dlopen.
-For a handful of addons you control, both work.
-The advantage pkg holds is that the walker does this detection automatically for the long tail of node-pre-gyp packages without per-addon configuration.
+Both can, with extra steps.
+Bun requires the .node file to be required directly; Deno needs --self-extracting so the addon lands on disk before dlopen.
+For a handful of addons you control, both work. pkg's advantage is that the walker detects node-pre-gyp packages automatically without per-addon configuration.

 - Regret running on a non-V8 engine? → pkg